Portable Python scripts with Docker and Make

 in the working directory, but as images in the local Docker repository,

-cannot by default know if the image is older than
+so make cannot by default know if the image is older than

 the files it depends on.
 The trick to solve this is to have a file with